-Now we move on to the second in the series, Stage Tenancy.
-This little pocket-rocket is often overlooked and overshadowed by funnel conversion rate, but today it will enjoy the limelight.
+Learn how to shorten your sales cycle with the second metric in our Sales Metric Series, Stage Tenancy.
+This little pocket-rocket is often overlooked and overshadowed by funnel conversion rate.
+But today it will enjoy the limelight.

 So, what is Stage Tenancy?
-Simply, this is the average time opportunities spend at each stage in the sales funnel.
+Simply, it’s the average time opportunities spend at each stage in the sales funnel.

 - The maths

 Let’s get to it.

 Firstly, we need to collate the relevant information.
 If you’re fortunate enough to have a CRM that records change history (such as Salesforce), you’ll be able to find time stamps to show when opportunities moved to specific stages in the opportunity history table, for example.

 Next, we need to choose the time frame that we want to assess.
 The last 6 months is normally a good place to start (if your sales cycle is 90 days+ perhaps 12-18 months would be more desirable).

 Now, for each stage we need to calculate the average time between date stamp 1 (the date the opportunity moved to that stage) to date stamp 2 (the date the opportunity moved to the following stage).
 This analysis should yield something like the below:

 As you can see, ReachOut&TouchBase.io sit at “in Discussion” for the longest period of time, closely followed by “Negotiation”.
 Given slow moving opportunities at the top of the funnel will have the greatest impact on the volume that feeds through to later stages, we’ve successfully identified the first area that we can probe.